UniversalDependencies/UD_Swedish-Talbanken/README.md

 # Summary

-UD Swedish-TP is a conversion of the Prose section of Talbanken, originally annotated in the MAMBA annotation scheme, and consisting of a variety of informative text genres, including textbooks, information brochures and newspaper articles.
+The Swedish-TP treebank is based on Talbanken, a treebank developed at Lund University in the 1970s.

 # Introduction

-UD Swedish-TP is a conversion of the Prose section of Talbanken (Einarsson, 1976), originally annotated by a team led by Ulf Teleman at Lund University according to the MAMBA annotation scheme (Teleman, 1974).
+The Swedish-TP treebank is a conversion of the Prose section of Talbanken (Einarsson, 1976), originally annotated by a team led by Ulf Teleman at Lund University according to the MAMBA annotation scheme (Teleman, 1974).
 It consists of roughly 6,000 sentences and 95,000 tokens taken from a variety of informative text genres, including textbooks, information brochures, and newspaper articles.
 The syntactic annotation is converted directly from the original MAMBA annotation, while the morphological annotation is based on the reannotation performed when incorporating Talbanken into the Swedish Treebank (Nivre and Megyesi, 2007).
+Tokenization mostly follows the standard of the Stockholm-Umeå Corpus, Version 2.0 (2006), and lemmatization is based on Saldo (Borin et al., 2008).

 # Acknowledgments